 We originally budgeted $2500 but with the addition of exterior improvements we didn’t plan on and some incidentals, we spent $3100.
 Luckily, the new roof was sponsored, so that was not included in those numbers.
 I already had many of the decorative items, the TV, microwave, fridge, and the air conditioner that we used in our garage.

-Lastly, I’d like to share a few of tips I’d give homeowners who want to tackle a project like this:
+Lastly, I’d like to share a few tips I’d give homeowners who want to tackle a project like this:

 1. Before you get started, I recommend using an app like this one to space plan.
 I used this same app to make the 3D digital after pictures in week one’s post.
 It allowed me to see that built-ins were the way to go with this small space.
-I could also visualize how deep the cabinets needed to go in order to give us the maximum amount of depth without blocking the sitelines of the room.
+I could also visualize how deep the cabinets needed to go in order to give us the maximum amount of depth without blocking the sightlines of the room.

-2. Even though it might seem daunting to do everything yourself, there’s advantages to this if you’re an experienced DIY’er.
+2. Even though it might seem daunting to do everything yourself, there are advantages to this if you’re an experienced DIY’er.
 You’re not at the mercy of your contractor’s timeline.
 This may mean doing the work at night after the kids have gone to bed and working weekends, but you set your own schedule for when things get done.
 You also save yourself a ton of money.
 On our tight budget, we couldn’t afford to hire out the work.

-3. Make yourself a punch list a couple weeks before your expected completion time.
+3. Make yourself a punch list a couple of weeks before your expected completion time.
 It’s easy to underestimate the time you have left to get everything done.
 If your list is in plain view, it’s easier to stay on track and your partner can see what they can work on when you’re not there.
 Plus, there’s something so satisfying about scratching another project off the list.

-Update: Here’s a before picture of the exterior and a picture a couple months later when the flowers were in full bloom!
+Update: Here’s a before picture of the exterior and a picture a couple of months later when the flowers were in full bloom!